Luxbyte/reactxp-markdown/samples/MarkdownTest/README.md

 ### Building for React Native

-- Run `npm run rn-watch`.
+- In a command prompt run `npm run rn.watch`.
 This transpiles the ES6 code and watches for changes
-- In another command prompt run `npm run android` or `npm run ios`.
+- In a command prompt run `npm android` or `npm ios`.
 This starts the React Native Packager and deploys your application.